 Smart anticipation by recycling

-The World Trade Organization (WTO) already criticised China in 2014 because the latter wanted to limit its exports of rare earth metals.
+The World Trade Organization (WTO) already criticised China because the latter wanted to limit its exports of rare earth metals.
 But no one really knows how tough a stance China will adopt in the future.

 And that’s exactly why it makes sense to take a different approach.
 We would do better to look ahead and take steps to ensure that we are less dependent on foreign countries.
 Moreover, shortages can always develop . . .